Chip and PIN is just another name for a card machine, and we’re experts when it comes to helping you get set up with one.

 It was first introduced in the UK in 2006 to combat card fraud.

-Before chip and PIN, you’d have to swipe your card through a card machine and then sign to confirm a payment.
-So, if you ever lost your card or had it stolen, someone could just forge your signature.
+Before chip and PIN, a customer would have to swipe their card through a card machine and then sign to confirm a payment.
+So, if a card was ever lost or stolen, someone could just forge a signature to make a payment.

 Chip and PIN is designed with security in mind.
-So, when you’re ready to pay, you just pop the credit or debit card into the card machine.
-To verify the card transaction, you’ll be asked to type in your 4-digit PIN.
+So, when your customer is ready to pay, they just pop the credit or debit card into the card machine.
+To verify the card transaction, they're asked to type in their 4-digit PIN.

 Every business is unique, that’s why we’ve got a selection of machines to choose from.